theobee57/portfolio/README.md

 ## 1. Business Background

-The business, a telecommunications company, uses a subscription model with multiple contract types and customer segments.
+A telecommunications company uses a subscription model with multiple contract types and customer segments.
 While revenue appears steady, leadership faces an ongoing challenge:

-How much revenue is exposed to churn risk, and how sensitive is that risk to leadership’s tolerance level?
+** How much revenue is exposed to churn risk, and how sensitive is that risk to leadership’s tolerance level?

 This project enables executives to simulate risk tolerance decisions and immediately see their impact on revenue exposure.